MaryBeth “Beth” Gonzales

 For more information on Peter's work, please visit www.peterandrewdanzig.com.

-has been a part of Philadelphia workforce development for the past 8 years.
+is the Program Director of the West Philadelphia Skills Initiative.
+She has been a part of Philadelphia workforce development for the past 8 years.
 She started as a case manager for the EARN program, then wrote and implemented case management training programs, and eventually served as the program director of an area non-profit focused on providing professional support.
 Her experience and passion is in designing holistic and responsive programs aimed at preparing people for the modern workforce.
 Creating sustainable partnerships across organizations and individuals as well as constantly seeking new opportunities for collaboration are cornerstones of her professional philosophy.
 Cait holds a Bachelor’s degree from The College of New Jersey and recently completed the Executive Program for Social Impact Strategy at Penn.

 Cait spends her early mornings weightlifting and drinking serious coffee.
 The rest of her free time is spent collecting and reading literary fiction, taking her perfect dog swimming and hiking, listening to podcasts, cooking with her husband, and eating lots of ice cream.